rjuju/pg_validate_extupgrade/README.md

           upgraded has 1 more Value (2) than installed (1)
             1 Value missing in installed:
               - CREATE EXTENSION

+        - in comment:
+          - table only
+          + ext and table

       - mismatch found for EventTrigger evt_trigger_2:
         - in evtevent: